kumahq/kuma-website/app/_src/policies/meshtimeout.md

 starting from when it was first established.
 If there are no active streams, the connection will be closed.
 If there are any active streams, the drain sequence will kick-in, and the connection will be force-closed after 5 seconds.

+{% if_version gte:2.6.x %}
+#### HTTP request headers timeout

+The amount of time that proxy will wait for the request headers to be received.
+The timer is activated when the first byte of the headers is received, and is disarmed when the last byte of the headers has been received.
+{% endif_version %}

 ### Examples